ChaoPeng13/EvaluatePeriodicDigraphIBF/README.md

 ## Evaluating Procedure ##

-The main.cpp file includes all the experiments for our paper "Schedulability Analysis of Digraph Tasks with Interference Bound Func- tions", which is submitted to Real-Time Systems(2016). http://www.faculty.ece.vt.edu/zeng/Digraph IBF.pdf".
+The main.cpp file includes all the experiments for our paper "Schedulability Analysis of Digraph Tasks with Interference Bound Functions", which is submitted to Real-Time Systems(2016). http://www.faculty.ece.vt.edu/zeng/Digraph IBF.pdf".

 Actually, the code also includes the stateflow analysis framework.